-To test the face validity of the method two sets of synthetic data were generated, which are shown in Figure 3.
-All time series were generated from known MAR(2) models.
-The known values were compared with estimates of model order and weights.
-Each data set contained six time series, the first being independent (Figure 3a) with all off diagonal MAR terms equal to zero while the second (Figure 3b) included two sets of three time series which were dependent within sets but independent between sets.
+model order and weights.
+Each data set contained six time series, the first being independent (Fig. 3A) with all offdiagonal MAR terms equal to zero while the second (Fig. 3B) included two sets of three time series that were dependent within sets but independent between sets.

-The upper right figure in Figure 3a shows the true MAR(2) structure from which time series were generated (lower left).
-The model has only non-zero diagonal terms and no covariance structure and thereby generates independent time series.
+The upper right figure in Fig. 3A shows the true MAR(2) structure from which time series were generated (lower left).
+The model has only nonzero diagonal terms and no covariance structure and thereby generates independent time series.
 Each series is essentially an AR(2) process.
-The simulated time series were modelled as a MAR(p) process, using Bayesian evidence to select the optimal order.
-This is shown in Figure 4a, demonstrating, as anticipated, an optimal model order of 2.
-Parameter estimates are shown for comparison on the right of Figure 3a.
+The simulated time series were modeled as a MAR(p) process, using Bayesian evidence to select the optimal order.
+This is shown in Fig. 4A, demonstrating, as anticipated, an optimal model order of 2.
+Parameter estimates are shown for comparison on the right of Fig. 3A.
 The matrix W is represented in two ways; the first (upper right) shows only the conditional means of the parameter estimates in the same format as the known MAR(2) model.
-The general character of the known structure has been captured with dominant diagonal terms, however, off diagonal terms have many non-zero values.
-A more complete representation of the posterior distribution (p(W|Y,p)) is shown below which depicts the variance about the estimated means.
+The general character of the known structure has been captured with dominant diagonal terms; however, off-diagonal terms have many nonzero values.
+A more complete representation of the posterior distribution [p(W|Y,p)] is shown below, which depicts the variance about the estimated means.
 Each plot within the matrix of graphs contains weight estimates at all time lags in the model for one connection.
 Zero is indicated and posterior distributions shown in relation it.
-Those parameters which straddle zero, despite having a non-zero mean are not considered significant.
-All connections that are significantly non-zero are circled.
+Those parameters that straddle zero, despite having a nonzero mean, are not considered significant.
+All connections that are significantly nonzero are circled.
 The overall structure of the true parameters is reflected in the estimates with the exception of one connection (circled off diagonal coefficient).

-The second set of synthetic data contained a mixture of dependence and independence and are shown in Figure 3b.
-The format is the same as Figure 3a.
-The known MAR(2) model has two subgroups characterised by dependence within each subgroup (to the degree of the coefficients magnitude) and independence between subgroups (reflected in the zero coefficients).
-Modelling the time series (lower left) as a MAR(p) and using Bayesian evidence (Figure 4a) the correct model order (p = 2) was identified.
+The second set of synthetic data contained a mixture of dependence and independence and is shown in Fig. 3B.
+The format is the same as Fig. 3A.
+The known MAR(2) model has two subgroups characterized by dependence within each subgroup (to the degree of the coefficients magnitude) and independence between subgroups (reflected in the zero coefficients).
+Modeling the time series (lower left) as a MAR(p) and using Bayesian evidence (Fig. 4A), the correct model order (p = 2) was identified.
 Parameter estimates (right) again reflect the known MAR(2) structure.

-The accuracy of model order selection using Bayesian evidence was generally stable however occasionally an incorrect order was calculated using smaller data sets (eg < 250).
+The accuracy of model order selection using Bayesian evidence was generally stable; however, occasionally an incorrect order was calculated by using smaller data sets (e.g., < 250).
 Increasing the number of data points to 500 produced robust and correct estimates in all cases.
-The stability of these results is worth noting as estimates of the zero coefficients produced the most "false positives" (usually only one out of a possible thirty in the first data set and eighteen in the second) while "false negatives" occured less frequently.
+The stability of these results is worth noting as estimates of the zero coefficients produced the most "false positives" (usually only 1 of a possible 30 in the first data set and 18 in the second) while "false negatives" occurred less frequently.
 Given these occasional discrepancies, the Bayesian framework for estimating model parameters was able to differentiate and quantify interdependence within a MAR process.

-3.2 fMRI data
+fMRI data

-Attentional effects on the responsiveness of motion sensitive area V5 and PPC measured in electrophysiological and neuroimaging studies suggest attention is associated with changes in connectivity [1] [26].
-In this paper we use data from a fMRI study investigating attentional modulation of connectivity within the dorsal visual pathways [6].
+Attentional effects on the responsiveness of motion sensitive area V5 and PPC measured in electrophysiological and neuroimaging studies suggest attention is associated with changes in connectivity (Assad and Mausell, 1995; O'Chaven and Savoy, 1995).
+In this study we use data from an fMRI study investigating attentional modulation of connectivity within the dorsal visual pathways (Buchel and Friston, 1997).
 This provides a testbed for assessing how MAR models estimate changes in connectivity.